Domesticated Muscovies (Uses & Benefits)

 In Canada, several are found along the Thames River, London, Ontario and one immature brown-phase immature birds was spotted in Windsor, Ontario (2012).

 These ducks appear to be spreading fast - and most of them are probably either escapes or offspring of captive birds that were originally imported for the meat market or by breeders.
 Anyhow, this tropical breed has proven itself to be capable of adapting to varying climates.
-These robust and hardy ducks have adapted to extremely cold conditions quite easily.
+The robust and hardy Muscovy ducks have adapted to extremely cold conditions quite easily.

 Calls / Vocalizations